 When a Will They or Won't They?-type couple is on the verge of upgrading their relationship, their friends will quickly vacate the area to give them some privacy.
 To justify doing so they may hurriedly cook up some implausible reason to leave.
 The less savvy friends may have to be shooed or pulled away, as may children.
 In some variations, the friends will spy on the couple to see how it goes.
-In others, the "couple" uses this trope to get others to leave, often by Fake-Out Make-Out
+In others, the "couple" uses this trope to get others to leave, often by Fake-Out Make-Out.

-The aggressive behavior is Get a Room!
+The more aggressive counterpart is Get a Room!.

 - In Genshiken, Sasahara and the other guys excuse themselves from Kousaka's apartment so he would be alone with Kasukabe.